Thursday, February 13, 2020

 An estate plan may not be a glamorous gift, but it is a valuable gift… a gift of love.

 The Kentucky Baptist Foundation is honored to work with individuals seeking how best to organize their estate planning goals to achieve their personal and charitable objectives, to support their families, their church and other Baptist causes.
-To learn more, you may contact the Foundation’s trust counsel, Laurie Valentine, or me at our toll-free number (866) 489-3533.
+To learn more, call upon the Kentucky Baptist Foundation as a helpful partner.